jjbuschhoff/hyped/docs/source/data_flow.rst

 .. code-block:: python

    # Apply the data flow to the dataset
-   processed_dataset = flow.apply(ds, collect=tokenized_features)
+   processed_dataset, aggregates = flow.apply(ds, collect=tokenized_features, aggreagtes={...})

-The apply method takes the dataset (:code:`ds`) as input and an optional :code:`collect` argument.
+The apply method takes the dataset (:code:`ds`) as input and optional arguments such as the :code:`collect` argument.
 The :code:`collect` argument specifies which features the output dataset should contain.
 If the data flow has not been built before the collect argument becomes crucial.
 In such cases, the apply function internally builds the flow with this argument.
 This means that only the sub-flow required to compute the output features will be executed, and any unnecessary nodes will be pruned before execution.

-By providing the :code:`collect` argument, you can control which features are included in the output dataset, allowing for flexibility and customization in the data processing workflow.
+The :code:`apply` method returns a tuple containing the processed dataset (:code:`processed_dataset`) and a snapshot of the aggregated values after processing the dataset (:code:`aggregates`).
+The :code:`aggregates` output of the function has the following edge-cases:

+ - If the data flow doesn't contain any aggregator nodes, then :code:`aggregates` output is :code:`None`.
+ - If the dataset is not an iterable dataset, the :code:`aggregates` output is a snapshot of the aggregated values.
+ - If the dataset is iterable, the :code:`aggregates` output is a proxy object of the aggregated values instead of a snapshot.
+This proxy always links to up-to-date aggregate values.

 **Batch Processing**